lemadavid1234/Trakr/README.md

 ## 📚 Learning Goals

 - Build and deploy a full-stack web application from scratch
-- Understand component-based development using React
+- Understand component-based development using React + TypeScript
 - Learn backend integration using Node.js and MongoDB
 - Explore Firebase Auth and cloud tools
 - Experiment with AI integration using OpenAI's API

 ---

 > ⚠️ This project is in early development.
-The primary goal is **learning**, and feedback is welcome!
+The primary goal is **learning**, and **feedback** is welcome!